Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - code: RepeatedPathInfo
     from: policyAssignments.json
     reason: Service requires the scope to be in the body
+  - code: RepeatedPathInfo
+    from: policyDefinitionVersions.json
+    reason: Service requires the version to be in the body
+  - code: RepeatedPathInfo
+    from: policySetDefinitionVersions.json
+    reason: Service requires the version to be in the body
   - code: PutResponseSchemaDescription
     from: policyAssignments.json
+    reason: Service only returns 201 on all successful PUTs
+  - code: PutResponseSchemaDescription
+    from: policyDefinitions.json.json
+    reason: Service only returns 201 on all successful PUTs
+  - code: PutResponseSchemaDescription
+    from: policySetDefinitions.json.json
+    reason: Service only returns 201 on all successful PUTs
+  - code: PutResponseSchemaDescription
+    from: policyDefinitionVersions.json.json
+    reason: Service only returns 201 on all successful PUTs
+  - code: PutResponseSchemaDescription
+    from: policySetDefinitionVersions.json.json
     reason: Service only returns 201 on all successful PUTs
   - code: UnSupportedPatchProperties
     from: policyAssignments.json